jenkinsci/zephyr-enterprise-test-management-plugin/README.md

   * Select a release.
 Selecting a release fetches all its cycles.
   * Select either an existing cycle or create a new one.

-    **Note**: For an existing cycle, the default cycle duration will be the value it has in Zephyr, and the cycle name prefix will be in the format *Automation_<Date><Time>*.
+  **Note**: For an existing cycle, the default cycle duration will be the value it has in Zephyr, and no prefix will be added to the cycle name.
-      For a new cycle, you can select a cycle duration from the dropdown and edit the default cycle prefix name.
+    For a new cycle, you can select a cycle duration from the dropdown and edit the default cycle prefix name (it can be in the *<prefix>_<Date><Time>* format).
 In the absence of a cycle prefix name, *Automation* is used for new cycles.

   * To create a package structure while creating and organizing the test cases, select the **Create Package Structure** check box.
   * Specify the path to the test result file to parse.